markjnkim/es_mod/01-html/content/step-3-hero.md

 * And much much more which we will continuously learn throughout this class
 > **Deep Dive**: Discover more about Chrome's [DevTools here.](https://developers.google.com/web/tools/chrome-devtools/) If it is seems a little much for now, it's because this tool has a vast array of uses that is beyond our current concept scope.
 Don't worry, we will divulge more of these tools as they become more relevant and useful for us.

 > **Activity/Pause**: Let's go to a popular website and change some of the styling properties of the `body` element, like the `background-color`.
 Try out the `element inspector`, the arrow icon in the top-left corner of the DevTool window, to target a specific element.
-Notice the changes in the `Element` and `Style` windows.
+Notice the changes in the `Element` and `Style` panels.
 Feel free to play around at will.
 Are these changes permanent?How can we tell?
 >**Answer**: Page refresh can determine persistence or permanence of a change.

 These changes are not permanent and do not change the actual code, but merely offers a sandbox to try out different styles and sizes with the ability to see their affect on the element and the document itself.
 Once satisfied with the desired styling affect, these changes must be made to the style sheet itself in order to make the style change permanent.

 > **Pro Tip**: To further develop skills with these types of tools, it is important to use them as much as possible.
 Try to use new tools as much as possible in the beginning since it easy to forget they are there.
 It is a good habit keeping this window open so it stays top of mind.
 Remember it can be shrunk, stretched or docked on any side by selecting the hamburger button in the top-right corner.

-Let's head back to the browser tab with our landing page and examine our code in the Dev Tool Window.
+Let's head back to the browser tab with our landing page and examine our code in the DevTools window.
 The CSS style sheet appears to be the same one we have been working on, however there are actually quite a lot more properties for each selector than we have written.
 These are the default CSS property settings that are

-> **Pause**: Do you notice how some of the style properties in the `Styles` window have a line through them?
+> **Pause**: Do you notice how some of the style properties in the `Styles` panel have a line through them?
 What do you think this means and why?
 > **Answer**: These styles have been overridden by another property due to the cascading hierarchy of CSS style sheets.
 Notice how the checkbox can toggle the style property.

-Scrolling down to the bottom of the `Styles` window offers an interactive CSS box model that allows the different layers of the CSS box to be manipulated by value.
+Scrolling down to the bottom of the `Styles` panel offers an interactive CSS box model that allows the different layers of the CSS box to be manipulated by value.
 A very useful tool that can save a lot of time and energy when designing a page layout.
 <!-- <a href="http://www.youtube.com/watch?feature=player_embedded&v=YOUTUBE_VIDEO_ID_HERE
 " target="_blank"><img src="http://img.youtube.com/vi/YOUTUBE_VIDEO_ID_HERE/0.jpg"
 alt="IMAGE ALT TEXT HERE" width="240" height="180" border="10" /></a> -->